Looking for things to do in Portarlington? We’ve got you covered!

 The historic Portarlington Pier (1859) is a fairly long pier that’s popular with local anglers and the home of commercial fishing vessels.

-The original pier has been deemed dangerous so a new pier has been built that runs alongside the old one.
-It stretches way out into the bay and a walk along the pier is one of the must-do Portarlington activities for tourists.
+The original pier was deemed dangerous and a new pier has been built that runs alongside the old one.
+It stretches way out into the bay, and a walk along the pier is one of the popular Portarlington activities for tourists.

 3) Visit Portarlington Wineries